 The majority of the rolling walkers we carry in our Maryland store have adjustable handles and even adjustable seat backs.
 Before committing to a specific model, be sure to check if it can be tailored to your height.
 Another important specification to look for is the rollator’s width.
 It might not matter if you have plenty of space in your home, but if you have to move through narrow hallways or doorways, make sure your rollator will fit.

 If you need to carry an oxygen tank wherever you go or would like to have room for your personal belongings in your walker, then you need to get a model with storage.
-From wire baskets to cloth pouches and plastic buckets, there are several different permanent and removable storage options for rollators.
+From wire baskets to cloth pouches and tubes, there are several different permanent and removable storage options for rollators.
 And, as always, our Maryland rollator experts can help you choose the most convenient storage solution for your needs.

 Click Here to View Service Areas